jdivy/jdivy.github.io/README.md

 # About

-This is the source of my personal website, www.jackivy.com
+This is the source of my Git Lunch & Learn presentation.